Skip to main content

 Gravitational Forces in 2D

 Centripetal force is the net force required to keep an object moving in a circular path, directed towards the center of the circle.
-At the top of the loop, the gravitational force and the normal force together provide the necessary centripetal force to keep the roller-coaster car in circular motion.
-The relationship between these forces is essential for calculating the car's speed at that point.
+At the top of the loop, the centripetal force is provided by the difference between gravitational force and normal force.
+The speed of the roller-coaster car can be determined using the centripetal force equation, F_c = m * v²/r, where v is the speed and r is the radius of the loop.

 Recommended video: